Walker's Haute Route (East)9 Days & 8 Nights 5 Read 5 reviews

 Experience & Fitness

 The Walker’s Haute Route is a tough trek with considerable ascent and descent on each day.
 We have rated this tour strenuous.
 This is a challenging high mountain trek and the weather can be poor so you should have previous high mountain experience and good navigation and mountain skills.
 As this is a self-guided trek you will be responsible for navigation, decision making and safety during your trip.
-The daily height gain is substantial and over the course of 13 days of walking you will gain approximately 12,000m.
-Therefore, you must have an excellent level of walking fitness and can negotiate challenging terrain.
+You must have an excellent level of walking fitness and can negotiate challenging terrain.
 The route can be affected by large snowfields on the highest passes early and late season.

 5 nights accommodation in 2 and 3-star hotels,1 night in an auberge (private rooms/shared bath) and 1 night in a mountain hut (in a mixed-sex dorm) If you choose the variation via Cabane de Moiry you will spend another night in a mountain refuge in a shared dormitory.